Bruce Castle Museum

 By that time the castle was in use as a school, launched by Sir Rowland Hill, an active social and educational reformer, but a man best known for postal reform.
-Hill was headmaster of Bruce Castle School, based on the radical - for the time - idea that a teacher's role was no to impart facts and figure for students to memorise, but to foster a desire to learn.
+Hill was headmaster of Bruce Castle School, based on the radical - for the time - idea that a teacher's role was not to impart facts and figures for students to memorise but to foster a desire to learn.
 When Hill was appointed to head up the new General Post Office he left Bruce Castle School in the hands of his brother Arthur.

 About Bruce Castle Museum

 Address: Lordship Lane, Haringey, London, Greater London, England, N17 8NU